-The governing body has delegated the day-to-day responsibility to Mrs N Kelly, the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Charville Academy and the Secretary of State for Education.
-She is also responsible for reporting to the governing body any material weaknesses or breakdowns in internal control.
+The Governing Board has delegated the day-to-day responsibility to Mrs N Kelly, the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Charville Academy and the Secretary of State for Education.
+She is also responsible for reporting to the Governing Board any material weaknesses or breakdowns in internal control.